Bringing the library to you

-- Access to materials: Library staff who have been trained to safely operate the bike pedal it to scheduled community events and outreach locations.
+- Access to library materials: Library staff who have been trained to safely operate the bike pedal it to scheduled community events and outreach locations.
 For each appearance, the bike’s cargo hold is stocked with relevant materials—cookbooks and gardening manuals at the Farmers’ Market, for example, and children’s books at daycare storytimes.
 Visitors can learn about library services and programs, use their library card to check out materials, and apply for a library card.
 The Book Bike cannot accept returns or paid fees.

 - Small business stories: The idea was to turn outward and amplify voices from the community.
 To start, we intentionally reached out to local small businesses in areas not in downtown Oak Park and the Hemingway District.
 Small business stories »

-- Braille books: For one block party visit in 2016, an Oak Park family requested that Braille books be included for their young son, who is visually impaired.
+- Braille books: For one block party visit, an Oak Park family requested that Braille books be included for their young son, who is visually impaired.
 “Having Braille books would enable him to be included in this fun event with our neighbors,” the resident wrote.
 Happily, Neighborhood Services Librarian Sarah Yale was able to stock the bike with Braille books, including one on trains and buses—the boy’s favorites—and the family checked out every one.
 “This is a big part of what the Book Bike is all about,” she added.
 “Breaking down barriers to access, getting books in people’s hands, providing opportunities for learning, highlighting our diverse collections, and being a good steward and listener so we can discover what needs exist in the community.”

 Book Bike origins